mchao409/sublime-text-file-sync/CONTRIBUTING.md

 #### Installing the repository
 1. Make sure you have Sublime Text 3 installed.
 You can get it [here](https://www.sublimetext.com/3).
 2. Open your command line and type in `cd ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/`.
 This is where Sublime Text finds all of its plugins, for MacOS.
-3. Clone the repository in this folder using `git clone`.
+3. Fork the repository and clone the fork into this folder using `git clone <fork url>`.
+4. Making a pull request: Please explain clearly in the body of your PR the changes you made to the repository.

 #### Running plugins